t3n/graphql/Readme.md

 Under the hood we use [t3n/garphql-tools](https://github.com/t3n/graphql-tools).
 This package is a php port from [Apollos graphql-tools](https://github.com/apollographql/graphql-tools/).
-This enables you to use some advanced features like schema stitching for a endpoint.
+This enables you to use some advanced features like schema stitching.
 So it's possible to configure multiple schemas per endpoint.
 All schemas will be merged internally together to a single schema.

-Add your schema like this:
+Add a schema to your endpoint like this:

 ```yaml
 t3n: